Eleanorcundall/titanic-quiz/README.md

  - In the source section menu, select the Master Branch,
  - When the master branch has been selected, the page will refresh and come up with a notification telling you the deployment has been     successful.
  - You can find the link for titanic-quiz here - https://eleanorcundall.github.io/titanic-quiz/

+## Credits

+### Content:

+ - Fonts used are from Google fonts.
+ - I used the website Stack Overflow for help and advice throughout the project.
+ - I used the love maths project to help me with how to increment the score.
+ - I used Google to help me with some of the quiz questions and answers.
+ - My mentour Derek McAuley helped me with how to indicate which questions was correct/ incorrect.

+### Media:

+- Background images taken from https://wallpapersafari.com/
+- Images for difficulty buttons taken from https://www.dreamstime.com/